 This makes saying no so difficult because we may feel like we are being selfish when we refuse requests.

 Maybe your friend needs your help with an awesome project she is working on.
 But you know you wouldn’t have time to assist with that project and all the other things you have going but you believe that this is your friend doing something great and it would be selfish to say no to her request.
 So, we go ahead and accept but are unable to be ‘present’ or other things suffer as a result of our inability to say ‘no’.

 “You can be a good person with a kind heart and still say no.”

 Fear of missed opportunities

 You may have heard the sage advice that we should “say yes to everything”.
 I seem to understand where this was coming from, especially if you consider that as women, we are more likely to hesitate before taking up an opportunity as opposed to men.
-But the problem with this sort of advice is that it becomes a blanket expectation.
+But the problem with this sort of advice is that it is often generalised.

 As I’ve grown older, I have not only accepted my limitations but also realised that I need God in the driver’s seat.
 I can’t make decisions and expect he will be okay with them and bless ‘my hustle’, it has to be what he also wants for me.

 “Sometimes, we need to say no so that we have more time to say yes.”